Skip to main content

 • Checks whether new data is ready from the qmi (QMI8658 sensor object).
 If so, attempts to retrieve accelerometer data and gyroscope data and outputs them via serial;

-• Simultaneously, updates the LVGL chart with the accelerometer data to display real‑time changes in acceleration on the three axes;
+• Scales the accelerometer data by ACC_CHART_SCALE and updates the upper chart to display real-time acceleration changes on the three axes;

 • Uses delay(20) to increase the data polling frequency, ensuring timely retrieval of sensor data and display updates.